CYBERSPEAK: A GUIDE

 Learn more about What does the SOC alert lifecycle look like?What is a cyber fusion center (CFC) is?
 Learn how it differs from a SOC and the benefits for modern threat detection and response operations.

-Learn more about What is a cyber fusion center (CFC)?Learn what a security operations center (SOC) is and how these 24x7 cybersecurity hubs protect organizations from threats through continuous monitoring and rapid incident response.
+Learn more about What is a cyber fusion center (CFC)?Learn what security operations center (SOC) services are and how these 24x7 cybersecurity hubs protect organizations from threats through continuous monitoring and rapid incident response.

 Learn more about When should an organization consider outsourcing SOC operations?Software-as-a-service (SaaS)

-Learn more about What is SaaS security?Threat intelligence
+Learn more about What is SaaS security?Threat hunting

 Cyber threat intelligence gathers and analyzes data on cyber threats to help organizations prevent attacks by understanding threat actors and vulnerabilities.

-Learn more about What is threat hunting in cybersecurity?Vulnerability management
+Learn more about What is cyber threat intelligence?Vulnerability management

 Learn what vulnerability management is and why it matters for your organization's security posture.
 A clear explanation of key concepts and practices.